siva010928/multi-chat-mcp-server/README.md

   <p><i><strong>Scene 9: Script Consistency Check</strong></i></p>
 </div>

-**Developer POV:** The AI reviewed the thread and based on my instruction, it compares the team’s script with your local version — ensuring you're in sync.
+**Developer POV:** The AI reviewed the thread and based on my instruction, it compares the team's script with your local version — ensuring you're in sync.

 ---